The Best Way to Ship Heavy Items: How to Maximize Your Profit

 Cahoot Ships Heavy Items at Low Cost

-Cahoot’s nationwide network of over twenty warehouses provides affordable national eCommerce order fulfillment for eCommerce merchants.
+Cahoot’s nationwide network of over a hundred warehouses provides affordable national ecommerce order fulfillment for ecommerce merchants.

 We cover each of the three key pillars of reducing the shipping cost of heavy items for you: